ShaftHQ/SHAFT_ENGINE/README.md

 - Provides an easily understandable and user-friendly syntax for writing simple, robust, maintainable, and extendable tests.
 - Provides support for Fluent, Data-Driven, Keyword-Driven, and Modular test design powered by TestNG.
 - Provides support for RPA, UAT, and BDD using Cucumber.
-- Provides and extensive, yet user-friendly unified report for test execution using Allure Reporting.
+- Provides extensive, yet user-friendly unified reporting for test execution using Allure Reporting and ExtentReports.
 - Fully documented with standard JavaDocs.
 - Supports web apps on Chrome, Firefox, Edge, IE, and Safari using Selenium WebDriver and WebDriver Manager.
 - Supports mobile apps (Native/Hybrid/Web) using Appium.